vermadev54/mlzoomcamp_2022/Midterm_project_1/README.md

-## Projects Midterm project: Cars - Purchase Decision
+## Midterm Project-1: Cars - Purchase Decision

-This project will help any person to bye own car based on there current financial status.
+This project will help any person to buy own car based on there current financial status.

 ##  [Dataset used](https://www.kaggle.com/datasets/gabrielsantello/cars-purchase-decision-dataset)